Sustainability Leadership Programme

 Leaderscope 360-Degree Feedback Option

 Leaderscope is Catapult’s 360-degree feedback tool.
-It enables you to identify your leadership strengths, areas for improvement and to develop clear learning goals for your participation in the Sustainable Leadership Programme.
+It enables you to identify your leadership strengths, areas for improvement and to develop clear learning goals for your participation in the Sustainability Leadership Programme.

 Programme Cost

-Earlybird discount fee for registrations received by 23 February 2024:
+Early bird discount fee for registrations received by 28 February 2025:

 SBC Members: $3,950 (ex GST)